nickbel7/hotel-management/README.md

 ![](https://github.com/nickbel7/hotel-management/blob/main/Diagrams(ERD%2CRelational)/RelationalDiagram.png?raw=true)

 ## Installation
 1. At first, make sure you have installed sql server 2019 (express) on your computer.
+[Download page](https://www.microsoft.com/en-us/download/details.aspx?id=101064)
 2. Then, connect to the server throught a DBMS (preferably Microsoft SQL Management Studio) with sa (system administrator) credentials.

 ### Run the following sql queries inside the DMBS (at this spesific order !).